dreamwod-app/mlkit-vs-cloud-vision/readme.md

 ### Results

 These are the result on the identified texts between Cloud Vision and Flutter MLKit.
-Only the content in on
+Only the content in on the Concept 2 rowing screen is counted.

 | File   |      Cloud Vision      |  Flutter MLKit    |
 |----------|:-------------: |---------------:   |